-Executive branch policymakers increasingly appreciate how incorporating civil legal help and partnering with legal-aid and self-help service providers support state and federal goals of fiscal responsibility, effective social services, and improved outcomes for the people they serve.
-That help plays an invaluable role in solving underlying problems that trap people in poverty and closing the legal services gap in their states.
+Executive branch policymakers increasingly appreciate how partnering with legal-aid and self-help service providers support state and federal goals of fiscal responsibility, effective social services, and improved outcomes for the people they serve.
+Many examples are included in the Grants Matrix and more still in the materials below.

 This Toolkit will continue to grow.
 To hear about updates and new tools or to provide feedback, send an email to email@example.com.

-With support from JGP, leaders of Arizona's Access to Justice Commission have been meeting with state policymakers to discuss how legal aid reduces barriers to employment, helps with re-entry, and keeps Arizonans working.
-Preparation for these meetings included the following mini-briefs:
+Leaders of Arizona's Access to Justice Commission prepared these mini-briefs for meetings with state policymakers to discuss how legal aid reduces barriers to employment, helps with re-entry, and keeps Arizonans working:

-With the National Legal Aid & Defender Association, JGP profiled these four projects and published a fact sheet about how legal aid is a critical partner in the opioid crisis
+- The JGP and the National Legal Aid & Defender Association profiled these four projects and published a fact sheet about how legal aid is a critical partner in the opioid crisis

 The Hawaii Legal Aid Interagency Roundtable is a pilot project of the Department of Human Services, Access to Justice Committee, and the Hawaii Justice Foundation.
 The roundtable seeks to increase collaboration and efficiency across state departments, identify programs that would be more effective, efficient, and produce better outcomes by adding legal services to the supportive services provided, and leverage federal funds to increase access to legal aid for Hawaii’s most vulnerable.

-In about 40 states, this effort has greatly increased legal help for crime victims.
+More than 40 states use VOCA funds to expand legal help for crime victims.
 For some states, such as California, funds under the act were used to create new grant programs to provide legal services.
-At least five states–Massachusetts, Washington, Vermont, Michigan, and Pennsylvania–launched statewide VOCA-funded legal-aid programs.
-The Justice in Government Project has compiled narratives, states' needs assessments, and other helpful tools to demonstrate how certain states significantly expanded legal services for victims of crime.
+At least six states–Massachusetts, Washington, Vermont, Michigan, New York, and Pennsylvania–launched statewide VOCA-funded legal-aid programs.
+The JGP has compiled narratives about the approach taken in Massachusetts, Washington state, Michigan, and California, and other helpful tools to demonstrate how certain states significantly expanded legal services for victims of crime.

 In 2015, the Legal Aid Association of California (LAAC) worked with the California Commission on Access to Justice and the State Bar of California to secure funding for legal aid service providers from the state’s VOCA Steering Committee.
 They sent a co-signed letter to the VOCA administrator and included three “case studies”– how civil legal aid helps prevent domestic violence, prevent elder abuse, and protect consumers.
-These three organizations did not directly benefit from the advocacy (i.e., receive a VOCA grant), a likely contributing factor in their success and paving the way for legal aid providers to significantly expand their services.
+None of the co-signers directly benefited from the advocacy (i.e., receive a VOCA grant), potentially enhancing their credibility.
 As a result of their advocacy, more than $10 million of VOCA funding was awarded to legal aid service providers in California; and by 2017, there were at least 44 organizations receiving approximately $24.9 million in VOCA funds to provide legal services to victims of crime.
-Because of LAAC’s advocacy, one grant RFP was specifically dedicated to victims’ legal assistance and others had language expressly allowing legal aid organizations.
-LAAC has since published a 2-pager on how civil legal aid helps after a disaster and is working to secure VOCA funding for legal aid organizations serving disaster victims.
+One RFP was specifically dedicated to victims’ legal assistance and others had language expressly allowing legal aid organizations.

-The Justice in Government Project worked with LAAC to present a narrative about how California expanded civil legal aid services for victims of crime.
+- The JGP worked with LAAC to present a narrative about how California expanded civil legal aid services for victims of crime.

 In 2016 and 2017, Michigan Advocacy Program (MAP) received VOCA funding for 14 attorneys serving survivors of domestic violence and another 12 dedicated to helping elder abuse survivors.
 These attorneys work out of 18 legal aid offices across Michigan.
 These staff attorneys are MAP staff who are considered donated staff to each partner program.
 VOCA staff are jointly supervised by the local offices and MAP.
 The local offices provide additional in-kind support such as office space.
 In the most recent quarter of the program, they helped 857 individuals who were victims of domestic violence and/or elder abuse, neglect, or exploitation.

-The Justice in Government Project worked with MAP to present a narrative about how Michigan expanded civil legal aid services for victims of crime.
+- The JGP worked with MAP to present a narrative about how Michigan expanded civil legal aid services for victims of crime.

 In 2017, the Massachusetts Legal Assistance Corporation received a VOCA grant to increase access to legal services for victims of violent and economic crimes in the state.
 The Civil Legal Aid for Victims of Crime (CLAVC) initiative helps victims of crime throughout Massachusetts with their related civil legal problems — including family law, housing, immigration, disability rights, child welfare, education, consumer, identity theft, employment rights and public benefits.
 There are six regional CLAVC-funded legal aid programs and three statewide CLAVC-funded legal aid programs.